 Interns are expected to complete three (3), 90-minute case presentations during their training year.
 Interns present therapy or assessment cases.
 The presentation should be 60 minutes, leaving up to 30 minutes for discussion of consultation questions.
 Feedback is given to interns by members of the Training Committee using the Intern Case Presentation Rating Form.
+Interns must achieve a minimal leave of achievement of 3 on their last (third) case presentation.
 The following information reflects the format for the case presentations.

-1. Identification
+- 1. Identification

 - a.
-Identifying information includes basic demographic information (age, sex, marital status, occupation, legal status). - b.
+Identifying information includes basic demographic information (age, sex, marital status, occupation, legal status).

+- b.
 Presenting problem or chief complaint.
 Why is the person here?
 What is the reason for assessment or treatment?
+Legal Status?
-Legal Status? - 2.
-Personal/Family/Psychosocial History - a.
-Family history - b.
-Childhood and adolescent problems - c.
-Past employment, education, relationships - d.
-Substance abuse history - e.
-Pertinent medical history - 3.
-History of Presenting Problem - a.
-Events leading to current admission - b.
-When the illness first manifested itself - c.
-Pattern and course of symptoms over time - d.
-Previous treatments - e.
-Co-morbidities (Other Diagnoses, Substance Abuse) - 4.
-Course of Current Treatment/Hospital Course (3-6 months) - 5.
-Mental Status on Interview (e.g., appearance, behavior, thought processes, speech, attitude)

-- 6. Assessment (if presenting an assessment case) - a.
+- 2. Personal/Family/Psychosocial History

+- a.
+Family history

+- b.
+Childhood and adolescent problems

+- c.
+Past employment, education, relationships

+- d.
+Substance abuse history

+- e.
+Pertinent medical history

+- 3. History of Presenting Problem

+- a.
+Events leading to current admission

+- b.
+When the illness first manifested itself

+- c.
+Pattern and course of symptoms over time

+- d.
+Previous treatments

+- e.
+Co-morbidities (Other Diagnoses, Substance Abuse)

+- 4. Course of Current Treatment/Hospital Course (3-6 months) - 5.
+Mental Status on Interview (e.g., appearance, behavior, thought processes, speech, attitude) - 6.
+Assessment (if presenting an assessment case) - a.
 Testing and data - b.
 Integration of other data with testing results - 5.
 Treatment (if presenting a treatment case) - a.
 Need/rationale for treatment - c.
 Goals (yours, the treatment team's, and the client's) - d.
 Treatment modality or approach and why that approach was selected - e.
 Client response to therapy - f.
 Client progress and frustrations (yours & the client's) - 6.
 Diagnoses and Formulation - 7.
+Recommendations

-Recommendations - 8.
-Consultation Questions for Discussion (or questions you would like answered)
+8. Consultation Questions for Discussion (or questions you would like answered)